What is pronation? Pronation is an integral part of the human body and should be considered when working out or running.

 When you have correctly diagnosed the pronation type of your feet, you can find proper shoe attire to help eliminate extra foot stress and lower the chance of injuries.

-Right shoes will help get the body balance back and get a neutral posture which will help the body; to arrange weight properly on the legs.
+The right shoes will help get the body balanced and in a neutral posture, which will help the body arrange weight properly on the legs.

-With a determined pronation type, you can find shoes with an optimal amount of cushioning; and support in various designs that will fit your style.
+With a determined pronation type, you can find shoes with optimal cushioning and support in various designs that will fit your style.

 Cushioned running shoes for the pronation feet type